CVE-2026-1158 Overview

 Immediate Actions Required

-- Restrict network access to the router's management interface, limiting it to trusted administrative networks only
+- Restrict access to the router's management interface to trusted internal hosts and disable WAN-side administration immediately.

 Patch Information